- Mara North Conservancy

 Partners

-Karen Blixen Camp is partnering with international as well as governmental agencies.
-NGOs provides expertise and special know-how, whereas our tourism partners and local communities offer network and valuable capacity building
+Karen Blixen Camp is partnering with international agencies as well as local organizations.
+NGOs provides expertise and special know-how, whereas our tourism partners and local communities offer network and valuable capacity building.

 Danida